-This 64-credit Associate of Science (AS) degree is a three-semester step-in program for current Licensed Practical Nurses, or LPNs, who wish to become registered nurses, or RNs.
+This 64-credit Associate of Science (AS) degree is a three-semester step-in program for current Licensed Practical Nurses (LPNs) who wish to become registered nurses (RNs).
 Graduates are eligible to apply for licensure as a Registered Nurse (RN).
 Students may then transfer to Bemidji State University to pursue a Baccalaureate in Science (BS) in Nursing.

 Employment opportunities have experienced a major expansion in recent years.
 Graduates are currently employed in acute-care hospitals, state hospitals, long-term care facilities including nursing homes and rehabilitation hospitals, clinics and physicians’ offices, group homes and child care centers, health care and public health agencies, armed services, school nursing, industry and private homes.

 Learn what occupations may be of interest to someone who has completed this program.
 Find information about wages and employment outlook.

 Credits for this degree are transferable to the Baccalaureate of Science Degree (BS) in Nursing at Bemidji State University.
 Graduates of the AS Nursing Step-In Track program are eligible to apply to take the National Council Licensure Examination for the Registered Nurse (NCLEX-RN) to become an RN.

 A student may be required to enroll in college readiness courses in reading, writing and math.
 A student’s scores on the Accuplacer assessment will determine enrollment in college readiness courses.
 The purpose of college readiness courses is to prepare students for the demands of a college-level curriculum.
 Credits may vary.